Habib-Ashraf-Hassan/ICS2411-Cryptography/Lab 1/README.md

 - Jomo Kenyatta University of Agriculture and technology B.sc Computer Science
 - Reg No: **SCT211-0255/2021**

-This repository contains a Python implementation of a Many-Time Pad (MTP) attack, which exploits the vulnerability of reusing the same stream cipher key to encrypt multiple plaintexts.
+This repository contains a Python implementation in: _**many-time-pad.py**_ of a Many-Time Pad (MTP) attack, which exploits the vulnerability of reusing the same stream cipher key to encrypt multiple plaintexts.
 The goal of this exercise is to decrypt a target ciphertext by leveraging the properties of the XOR operation and the fact that the same key was reused across multiple ciphertexts.

 ---